 Lesson 12: The Buddhas' Quest for Awakening The topic of lesson 12 is the Buddha's quest for awakening from the perspective of mindfulness.
 Across the account of the Buddha's quest for awakening, mindfulness gradually emerges as a key characteristic of the entire Buddhist soteriology and path to awakening.
 Mindfulness practice is about doing things in such a way that we will be able to remember them later, about cultivating an attitude of sincere interest.
 This can transform various situations in formal meditation or daily life.

 Lesson 13: Mindfulness in Later Buddhist Traditions This lesson provides a historical perspective on the trajectory that influenced the development of mindfulness in later traditions.
 One result is that today practitioners from different traditions have very different ideas about the role of mindfulness.
 It is important to understand how they developed and not to hold anyone as the "right one".
 Meditation instructions continue with attention to breathing, placing particular emphasis on the aspect of cessation and the knowing quality of the mind.

 Lesson 14: Contemporary Mindfulness This final lesson explores how mindfulness has moved into Western secular areas of health, psychology, and various related fields, taking aspects of mindfulness teaching and developing them into unique modern applications.
 We discuss how mindfulness developed in the West, the dimensions of its spread and some of its challenges.

 Lesson 15: Practice day

-The course is incl. all teaching material, including exercise descriptions and audio files.
+The course includes all teaching material such as exercise descriptions and audio files.